jazzband/pip-tools/README.rst

 dependencies, making any newly generated ``requirements.txt`` environment-dependent too.
 As a general rule, it's advised that users should still always execute ``pip-compile`` on each targeted Python environment to avoid issues.

+There is a feature (`--override-environment`) that can be used to specify the environment when gathering dependencies, allowing for cross-environment fetching.
+However, a different ``requirements.txt`` must still be generated per environment.
+It is recommended to override all keys in `PEP 508` when targetting a different environment so the environment is fully defined.

 .. _PEP 508 environment markers: https://www.python.org/dev/peps/pep-0508/#environment-markers